 Are you wondering what you should be teaching your teen about money?
 Saving?
 Investing?
 This knowledge is so important for our kids as they leave for college and/or beyond.
 I so wish that I had known all of this when I was their age!

 I have found this awesome resource.
 It’s called 5 Things Parents Must Teach Kids About Money.
 There is also Millionaire by 51.
 Both of these are from my new friend in the blogging world, John Q. Miller aka.
 “Daddy401k” He was in our Next Phase Parenting Summit back in January, and had so much great information!
-If there is one way that we can give our kids a head start financially, these conversations and tools are a great approach.

 This is a lot!